arjundatta23/SWRT/README.md

 Datta, A.: SWRT: A package for semi-analytical solutions of surface wave propagation, including mode conversion, across transversely aligned vertical discontinuities, Geosci.
 Instrum.
 Method.
 Data Syst., 7, 101-112, https://doi.org/10.5194/gi-7-101-2018, 2018.

-Refer to the above for abbreviations/acronyms used in this README.
+Refer to the above for abbreviations/acronyms and references used in this README.

 **********************************************************************************************
 A. PACKAGE CONTENTS AND OVERVIEW